Opinion | Michael Flynn is in a whole lot of legal trouble

 That Flynn even took such meetings, even if they came to nothing, underscores the serious legal jeopardy in which he either already does, or soon will, find himself.
 To understand why, it’s worth saying a bit about FARA.

-FARA itself is a complex, technical, and, in many ways, outdated statute.
-First enacted in 1938 on the eve of World War II, the law wasn’t actually designed to prohibit specific conduct.
+FARA itself is a complex, technical and, in many ways, outdated statute.
+Enacted in 1938 on the eve of World War II, the law wasn’t actually designed to prohibit specific conduct.
 Rather, it was created so that when lobbying or other political activities in the U.S. were carried out at the behest of foreign interests, the American people were informed of those relationships.
 In other words, FARA is about promoting transparency, not prohibiting excessive foreign entanglement in domestic policy.

-Even if Mueller’s team finds Flynn’s disclosures to be accurate, he could be on the hook for a far different and less technical offense.
+Even if Mueller’s team finds Flynn’s disclosures to be accurate, he could be on the hook for a less technical offense.

 To that end, one of the obvious questions about Flynn’s fate right now is whether the belated FARA registration in March — the one that led to the awkwardness with The Hill — was itself complete.
 If it was not, Flynn faces potential criminal liability for being both late in disclosing his foreign relationships, as well as being less than forthcoming in his disclosures.
 (Importantly, Flynn’s potential contacts with Russian officials could also be part of this disclosure.
 He did not mention any relationship with Russian officials in his March filing.)

 Even if Mueller’s team finds Flynn’s disclosures to be accurate, however, he could potentially be on the hook for a far different — and less technical — offense than Manafort and Gates.
 A separate provision makes it unlawful to hold public office while acting “as an agent of a foreign principal required to register under [FARA].”
-The natural question, then, is whether Flynn was still working with the same Turkish interests when he accepted the post of President Trump’s National Security Advisor.
+The natural question, then, is whether Flynn was still working with the same Turkish interests when he accepted the post of Trump’s national security advisor.
 If so, there’s no wiggle room; he committed a felony, full stop.

 Steve Vladeck (@steve_vladeck) is a professor of law at the University of Texas School of Law whose teaching and research focus is on federal jurisdiction, constitutional law, and national security law.
 He is the co-editor-in-chief of the Just Security blog (@just_security) and co-host of the National Security Law Podcast (@nslpodcast).